-CFN Fuel, whether gasoline or diesel, is piped in from the refinery into major distribution centers across the United States.
+Gasoline and diesel at CFN stations is piped in from the refinery into major distribution centers across the United States.
 All fuel, regardless of vendor, is commingled in the pipeline and sent in batches, so a branded station may not necessarily buy fuel from their own refinery.
 After moving through the pipeline, fuel is then transported to its final destination in fuel tankers.

 Some companies use additives to improve performance.
 These are added towards the end of the process, after the company takes ownership of the fuel.
 While additives are common for premium and unleaded fuels, diesel has fewer branded types than unleaded, so it varies less from station to station.

-Why is CFN Fuel Cheaper than at Other Retailers?
+Why is CFN fuel less expensive than at other gas stations?

-The Commercial Fueling Network (CFN) is a group of retailers and fuel card issuers that work together to provide cost-plus based pricing on fuel.
+The CFN Network is a group of retailers and fuel card issuers that work together to provide cost-plus based pricing on fuel.
 There are contracts between these partners that ensure they can work together to provide cheaper prices per gallon.
 By operating in lower-cost areas along highways and industrial areas, providing unmanned locations, and only offering fuel to its members, the CFN saves fleets money.

-If you’d like to gain access to the Commercial Fueling Network to save your company money, you can submit your application here.
-Keep in mind that we have a minimal fuel spend requirement of $1000 per month in order to sign up for a CFN card.
+If you’d like to gain access to the Commercial Fueling Network to save your company money, you can learn how to apply for a CFN card.
 Once your application and card order are submitted, it takes approximately 5-7 business days to receive cards.
 We also have a team of new account reps that will gladly answer any questions you have.

 As the differences between CFN fuel and that offered at other gas stations are minimal, it is essential to focus on the cost per gallon when running a large fleet.
 A CFN account makes it easy to save money, get off-road diesel, and find sites that accommodate large vehicles.